-Last week I wrote about how entrepreneurs need to level with their employees when it comes to the realities of the startup world.
-This week I’m writing about how entrepreneurs need to level with themselves with regard to the chances of them actually keeping their jobs.
+Previously I wrote about how entrepreneurs need to level with their employees when it comes to the realities of the startup world.
+I think entrepreneurs need to level with themselves with regard to the chances of them actually keeping their jobs.
 If an entrepreneur is lucky enough to be part of the 1% of founders who raise venture capital there is a 90% chance that they’ll be fired within a year — translation: you’re getting fired.
 When your investors/board wants to fire you two things are often true:

 - There is always someone more suited to run your company than you.